NikKowPHP/social-brain/a.md

 The words were out before she could stop them.
 She watched the color drain from his face as he physically recoiled from the screen, his shoulders slumping.
 For the rest of the meeting, he was a ghost.
 Maria had intended to give corrective feedback, but instead, she had delivered a massive Status threat.

 The immense pressure of the Sterling Corp. review was taking its toll.
 With tensions high, she now faced two critical conflicts at once: one requiring her to repair a relationship, the other requiring her to defend a boundary against a senior leader, David.
-She knew, intellectually, what the protocols were.
+She knew, intellectually, what the frameworks were.
 Applying them under fire was another matter entirely.

 First, she had to fix the damage with Leo.
 She scheduled a call, her stomach in knots.
 She felt her own defensiveness rising—a voice in her head muttering, *“He was rambling!”* She stopped, closed her eyes, and took three slow, deliberate **Conductor's Breaths**. *My goal is not to win,* she told herself. *My goal is to fix this.*

-She began the conversation by trying to execute the Difficult Conversation Protocol perfectly.
+She began the conversation by trying to execute the Difficult Conversation script perfectly.
 "Leo," she started, her voice sounding formal and stiff.
 "I wanted to share a neutral observation.
 When I cut you off in the meeting, I immediately saw you shut down.
 I can only imagine how that must have landed.
 Can you tell me what was happening for you in that moment?"

 Leo was silent for a moment, his expression guarded.
 "Honestly, Maria?
 That sounds like something you read in a management book.
 I don't know what to say to that."